-Import Data Sources allow you to import leads via a CSV file (un-formatted spread sheet).
-You may do this to transfer leads from an old CRM or import leads purchased form a lead vendor.
+An Import Data Source allows you to import leads via a .csv file (unformatted spreadsheet).
+You may do this to transfer leads from an old CRM or import leads purchased from a lead vendor.

-- *Source Name - Enter a name for the data source that will appear throughout the system.
+- *Source Name - Enter a name for the data source.
 We suggest naming the data source after the marketing company or use the web URL for the website the leads will be importing from.

-- *Type - Select "Import" after you should see a new section appear to accept the import file.
+- *Type - Select Import to accept the import file.
 We will review this in the next step.
 Web Form Data Sources are discussed here.

-- *File Type - Select the File Type you wish the contact to be created as.
-You will want to make a selection for this even if you operate with a single File Type.
+- *File Type - Select the type of program from the File Type menu you wish the contact to be created as.

-- Campaign - Select the Campaign you want the leads to be assigned to
+- Campaign - Select an option from the Campaign menu the leads should be assigned to.

-- Field - Select the field you wish to check for duplicates by.
+- **De-Dupe Field - The de-duplication feature is used to identify OR prevent duplicate leads from being created.
+Select the field you wish to check for duplicates by.
 We recommend "Email" address as "Phone" could be a shared number and possibly still separate leads from the same household.
-You would use "My ID" in cases where you are purchasing leads form a lead vendor and you want to be sure they are not importing duplicate leads to your account.
+You would use "My ID" in cases where you are purchasing leads from a lead vendor and you want to be sure they are not importing duplicate leads to your account.

-- Action - What do you want to happen to the duplicate?
+- De-Dupe Action - What do you want to happen to the duplicate?

 - Reject means the lead will be rejected and no contact will be created.
 There will be no record of this contact attempting to be imported.